qhameem/sotw-new-23-aug-25/.kilocode/context.md

 *   **Responsive Design**: The form for adding new tasks is responsive and wraps on smaller screens to prevent overflow.
 *   **Sidebar List Display**: On desktop, a user's to-do lists are displayed in the right sidebar for quick access.
 On mobile, this list appears at the top.
 *   **Pill-Based Navigation**: Lists are represented as clickable pills/tabs below the creation form, allowing users to easily switch between them.
+*   **Priority Filtering**: Users can filter tasks by priority using a set of filter pills.
+The pills display a count of items for each priority.
 *   **Dynamic List Reordering**: Clicking on a pill brings the corresponding list to the top of the view, while the pills maintain their original order.
 *   **Active List Indicator**: The currently active list's pill is highlighted for clear visual feedback.
 *   **Seamless Experience**: Adding or deleting lists happens without page reloads, providing a smoother, single-page application feel.
 *   **Custom Datepicker Placeholder**: The deadline input field shows "Set a deadline" as a placeholder, switching to the native datetime picker only on focus.
 *   **Improved Layout**: Task items have a stacked layout, with the title on the first line and the color picker and deadline on the second.
 *   **Refined Styling**: The color selector circles are smaller, have a white background, and a border.
 The focus ring has been removed.
 The text in the color selection dropdown is the smallest size.
+*   **Delete Confirmation**: A confirmation prompt is shown before a user can delete a to-do list to prevent accidental deletion.
+*   **Sidebar Menu**: The "Free Todo List" link is nested under a "Free Tools" dropdown in the main sidebar.